-Want lower insurance rates for your Nissan Cube?
-Overwhelmed by the number of insurance options?
+Want lower 2010 Nissan Cube Insurance?
+Overwhelmed by the number of Cube insurance options?
 You’re not the only one!
 There are so many options that it can quickly become a lot of work to find the best price.

 An important part of buying insurance is that you know the rating factors that go into determining your insurance rates.
 When you know what positively or negatively impacts premium levels helps enable you to make changes that can help you get better insurance rates.

 - Traffic citations inflate rates – Careful drivers have lower premiums compared to drivers with tickets.
-Even a single citation can boost insurance rates twenty percent or more.
-Drivers who get flagrant violations such as reckless driving, hit and run or driving under the influence may be required to submit a SR-22 or proof of financial responsibility to the state department of motor vehicles in order to keep their license.
+Even a single citation can boost insurance rates by twenty percent or more.
+Drivers who get flagrant violations such as reckless driving, hit-and-run or driving under the influence may be required to submit an SR-22 or proof of financial responsibility to the state department of motor vehicles in order to keep their license.

 - Liability coverage is cheap – Liability coverage is the protection if ever a court rules you are at fault for damages from an accident.
-It provides for a legal defense up to the limits shown on your policy.
-This coverage is very inexpensive when compared with rates for comp and collision, so do not cut corners here.
+It provides for a legal defense up to the limits shown in your policy.
+This coverage is very inexpensive when compared with rates for comp and collisions, so do not cut corners here.

 - High deductibles save money – Deductibles for physical damage define the amount you are required to spend before a claim is paid by your company.
 Physical damage insurance, otherwise known as comp (or other than collision) and collision, is used to repair damage to your car.
 Examples of covered claims are running into the backend of another car, damage caused by hail, and windstorm damage.
 The more you’re willing to pay, the less your insurance will be on Cube coverage.